 Rural Land Rural Towns Workshops and Annual Conference

-CTRC&D is looking to expand the morning workshop into an all day conference in February 2018.
+CTRC&D is looking to expand the afternoon workshop into an all day conference in 2020.
 If you’re interested in participating or volunteering, contact us.

 CACEE Center Study

 The CACEE project evaluated existing conditions and potential sites to optimize new business development and incubator space in rural Connecticut with a mission toward the following: